 I’ve always wondered why, moving from primary teaching to law school, law teachers don’t do the same thing.
 Especially when they’re subject to a much more explicit student evaluation process.
 It might be the idea that the Pearce Committee’s report on Australian legal education, for example, referred to: law students don’t know what they don’t know.
 That is, they can’t direct the syllabus and curriculum themselves.

 I also wonder whether it might be a concern about making ourselves immediately visible in the teaching process.
 Or, in an Australian context, relying on the ‘strict legal formalism’ of the material to separate us from it.
 That is, the law is the law, and our role is merely to transmit it.

 Why bother?
 Can’t I just get on with it?

-Setting expectations before you start teaching can have some huge advantages both for law students and law teachers.
+Setting expectations before you start teaching can have some huge advantages for law students and law teachers.

 If you have read the page about this blog and my teaching philosophy, I am passionately (wow, there’s a scary word for a lawyer) believe that knowledge and understanding are co-constructed.
 As law teachers, we facilitate the process.
 Law students are active partners in that process, not empty vessels passively receiving information.
 Formally acknowledging that role is an essential reminder for law teachers and our students.
-Which leads me to the next point …
+This leads me to the next point …